 It could be taxable income.
 Scholarships become taxable only if they are greater than the awardees' costs for tuition, books, and supplies - and then only the amount greater than those costs is taxable.
 It is a good idea to keep receipts for these items. ("Supplies" does not include housing.)
 The taxable amount of a scholarship is self-reported.
 It does not require a 1099 form.

 What is the difference between a scholarship and a grant?

 Scholarships are typically based on merit and derive from private sources, whereas grants are typically based on need and derive from the federal or state government.

 Yes, certainly.
 If you have been a recipient, check the guidelines; if nothing prevents reapplication, try again.

 Where do I go to receive the money?

 Most scholarship monies are sent directly to the UW-EC Business Office and applied to the recipient's bill for tuition.
 If scholarship monies exceed the tuition bill, a refund check will be issued to you after the semester begins.

 Should I send a thank you note to the donor?

 Yes!
 It is always a courtesy to send a thank you note and donors love to hear from the recipient.
 Most Foundation scholarships from UW-Eau Claire will give specific information on where to send a thank you note and to whom it should be addressed.
-Send the thank you note shortly after receiving the announcement that you have been selected.
+Send the thank you note shortly after receiving the notification letter that you have been selected.